Spanish verbs: Future (futuro simple or futuro imperfecto)

 ¿Te importará encender la televisión? = "Would you mind turning on the television?"

 Another common way to represent future time is with a present indicative conjugation of ir, followed by a, followed by an infinitive verb: Voy a viajar a Bolivia en el verano ("I'm going to travel to Bolivia in the summer").
 The difference between the use of the two forms varies according to dialect, but the "ir a + [infinitive]" construction tends to be more colloquial.
-Also, this construction—unlike the simple future form—is not used in the "probability" sense to express conjecture.
+Also, this construction—unlike the future simple form—is not used in the "probability" sense to express conjecture.

-Simple conditional (condicional simple or pospretérito)
+Conditional (condicional simple or pospretérito)

-As with the future, the conditional uses the entire infinitive as the stem.
-The following endings are attached to it: